Olsinski Law Firm team

 • The property brought to the marriage by either spouse;

-• The contribution of a spouse as homemaker;
+• The contribution of a spouse as a homemaker;

 • The relative needs of the spouses;